-Whether it’s due to financial need or just for the experience, if your child attends university or college, chances are he’s going to work over the summer.
-Depending on what type of work your child does, both his tax situation and yours could be greatly impacted next year.
+Whether it’s due to financial need or just for the experience, if your child attends university or college, chances are they’re going to work over the summer.
+Depending on what type of work your child does, both their tax situation and yours could be greatly impacted next year.
 Here’s what you need to know.

 The Student’s Tax Return

-If your child attends post-secondary studies, he likely doesn’t earn enough money to be required to file a return.
+If your child attends post-secondary studies, they likely don’t earn enough money to be required to file a return.
 However, it’s almost always a good idea to file one anyway for a number of reasons.

 1. Claiming tuition and education/textbook credits.

 Even if your child doesn’t need to use these deductions this year, claiming these large credits enables your child to use them in the future.
 When those years of hard work in university earn your child a good paying job, they’ll appreciate those banked credits.